What is an IUD?

 Which IUD is best for me?

-The ParaGard IUD doesn’t have hormones.
-It’s wrapped in a tiny bit of copper, and it protects you from pregnancy for up to 10 years.
+The Paragard IUD does not have hormones.
+It is wrapped in a tiny bit of copper, and it protects you from pregnancy for up to 10 years.

 We offer the Mirena, Kyleena,and Skyla IUDs which use the hormone progestin to prevent pregnancy.
-Progestin is very similar to the hormone progesterone that our bodies make naturally.
-Mirena works for up to 5 years.
-Kyleena works for up to 5 years.
-Skyla works for up to 3 years.
+Progestin is very similar to the hormone, progesterone that our ovaries make.
+Mirena works for up to 6 years.
+Kyleena up to 5.
+Skyla for up to 3 years.

 How does an IUD work?

 The five kinds all work roughly the same way: They thicken cervical mucus so sperm can’t enter the uterus to fertilize an egg.
 In the rare event that some mighty swimmers do get past the cervix, the IUD’s active ingredient (either copper or synthetic progesterone) makes it more difficult for them to travel through the uterus and tubes toward an egg.

 How is Mirena different than other IUD’s ?

 Unlike other IUD’s that increase bleeding during your period, Mirena decreases and even prevents periods in most women.
 This not only helps prevent pregnancy but also relieves most women of their monthly cramping, fatigue, bloating and back aches.

 Is it safe to stop my periods?

 Yes!
 The Mirena prevents blood from building up in the uterus so it’s safe not to have a period.
 Many women hear from the older generations that “it’s not good to stop your period.
 You need that cleansing every month.”
 Research has proven that there is no health benefit to having your period every month so enjoy the benefits of Mirena!